justinnavarr0-ga/course-materials/projects/project-2/project-2.md

 ☐ Be **deployed online** (Heroku).

-### Optionally, Your App May:
+### Optionally, Your App Must Do One of the Following:

 ☐ Consume a third-party API.
 If you choose to implement this option, it's likely that the data from the API will be a key data resource in your app, therefore it's important to consider how to implement whatever CRUD data operations will apply.
 For example, how will data from the API find its way into your database?
 Be sure to discuss with an instructor when planning your app's features.

-☐ Expose its own API where it returns data resources as JSON.
+☐ Incorporate Bootstrap into your project's styling.

 ---